Leif Andrew Garinto

 Biography

-Leif is a cultural, print, and literary historian, and currently a PhD student at the Centre for Cultural, Literary and Postcolonial Studies, SOAS University of London, with a research focus on South East Asia.
+Leif is a cultural, print, and literary historian and doctoral student at the Centre for Cultural, Literary and Postcolonial Studies, School of Languages, Cultures and Linguistics, SOAS University of London, with a research focus on South East Asia.